-In FY2014, Emergency Solutions Grant (ESG) funds will pay for homeless prevention, shelter operations, rapid re-housing, and administrative costs.
+In FY2015, Emergency Solutions Grant (ESG) funds will pay for homeless prevention, rapid re-housing, and administrative costs.
 The ESG funds are used in conjunction with other locally appropriated funds to provide a robust array of prevention services.
 The Community Partnership for the Prevention of Homelessness (TCP), the contractor managing the Continuum of Care for the District of Columbia, administers ESG funds under the direction of and pursuant to a grant agreement from the Department of Human Services.

 The ESG Grant prevention funds will be used to cover eligible rental assistance of past due rent for individuals and families at-risk of homelessness as well as short-term subsidies to maintain housing for families at-risk of homelessness.
-The ESG shelter operation funds will be used to cover eligible costs to operate temporary shelter for homeless families as a bridge to transitional or permanent housing.
 The ESG rapid re-housing funds will be used to assist homeless individuals and families in need of identifying, acquiring, and paying rent for housing.
 This rental subsidy assistance will be short-term and utilized as a bridge to other assistance programs or to an individual or family gaining self-sufficiency.
 Rental assistance will be paid directly to the landlord on behalf of the participant/household.
 Utility assistance will be paid directly to the utility vender on behalf of the participant/household.
-Table 4 describes the uses of ESG FY2014 funds.
+Table 4 describes the uses of ESG FY2015 funds.